FergusFettes/Lattice/README.md

 ## Features coming in Version 2
 - Fancy shader graphics
-- Faster engines, better integrated with one another
+- Faster engines, better integrated with one another -- > in fact I think a complete rewrite of the update engines in cython is necc.
 - Analytic engine, so you can automatically characterise different update rules
 - Easy interaction, can paint different initial conditions onto the canvas
 - Good support for exporting videos/ gifs